Azure-Samples/appconfig-javascript-clientapp-with-afd/README.md

 ### Prerequisite

 - Azure AI Foundry with LLM model deployments
-* Azure Front Door endpoint configured with Azure App Configuration as its origin.
+- Azure Front Door endpoint configured with Azure App Configuration as its origin
-* Application Insights resource
+- Application Insights resource
 - Azure App Configuration with a variant feature flag named "OpenAI/newmodel" with the below configuration:

 ```json